Sunday, January 25, 2026

 Thy love had written softly in my soul;

-My strength dissolved beyond my firm control.
+My strength dissolved beyond all self-control.

 O let each tear thou shed in parting’s hour